renpy/renpy/sphinx/source/cds.rst

     .. method:: advance()

         In a subblock lexer, advances to the next line.
 This must be called before the first line, so the first line can be parsed.
+Returns True if we've successfully advanced to a line in the block, or False if we have advanced beyond all lines in the block.

 Lint Utility Functions